 Someone says something negative about you or something you value.
 Immediately you want to give a stinging reply, rush to your own defence or complain to others.
 Worse, you actually take the criticism on board.
 Haven’t we all been in that situation?
 Pausing to regain your composure and objectivity in such situations is vital before you reply.
 Pausing to think gives you an opportunity to respond instead.
-Response instead of reaction means you take the emotional charge out of the situation, incident or problem.
+Responding instead of reacting means you take the emotional charge out of the situation, incident or problem.
 It is a great opportunity to turn towards positivity and win/win.

 2. Remain neutral and objective

 Life is indeed difficult.
 There are good times and bad.
 Leading with positive influence means you navigate your way through the peaks and troughs, with hope and optimism.
-When the facts, which present themselves, seem to daunt, then you will command a positive influence if you remain neutral and objective as opposed to blaming, emotional and subjective.
+When the facts, which present themselves, seem daunting, then you will command a positive influence if you remain neutral and objective as opposed to blaming, emotional and subjective.